 We invite Berkeley faculty and staff from all departments to participate in our interdisciplinary community.
 Planning a course that involves design and could make use of Jacobs Hall’s flexible studio space?
 Apply to hold the course in Jacobs Hall.
 Want to explore prototyping and fabrication?
 Faculty and staff are eligible to apply for a Maker Pass.

 Excited about what we’re doing?
 Interested in sponsoring a capstone course, advertising open positions to our students, or hearing from leading faculty about the future of IoT in an executive education session?
-To inquire about these and other opportunities to connect with our ecosystem of students, faculty, and practitioners, contact Emily Rice, director of programs & operations.
+To inquire about these and other opportunities to connect with our ecosystem of students, faculty, and practitioners, contact Gwynne Keathley, our executive director.

 By making a gift — of any size — you can make an invaluable contribution toward our mission of educating the next generation of leading innovators at the intersection of design and technology.
 Your investment will provide critical support across our operations, from the equipment purchases and maintenance that keep Jacobs Hall at the cutting edge of prototyping and fabrication to support for our innovative, boldly interdisciplinary curriculum.
 Join the effort.